Draven2000/FreeCodeCamp/README.md

 Also included are working link buttons that the user may click to bring up the page on these alt forms/suggested pokemon.<br>
 I also included a "tips" modal that may be brought into view and hidden, making my app easier to use and understand.

+---

+Front End Development Libraries Certification<br>
+[28/3/2025 -> CURRENT]
+===
+I am currently working on my Front End Development Libararies Course on freeCodeCamp, building on what I learned from my HTML, CSS and JavaScript projects.
+As I complete my projects, I will upload them into this repository as with the Responsive Web Design and JavaScript Algorithm courses.